A Unified Perspective on the Dynamics of Deep Transformers

 associated to Softmax self-attention with parameters $Q(t), K(t), V(t)$ has a unique maximal solution $\mu$ on $[0, t_\mathrm{max})$, such that $\mu(t)$ is Gaussian for all $t\in [0, t_\mathrm{max})$.
 Moreover, denoting $\mu(t) \eqqcolon \ncal(\alpha(t), \Sigma(t))$ and $A\coloneqq K^\top Q$, we have

 and

 \end{prop}

 The proof is in Appendix \ref{appsubsec:gaussian_proofs}.
 In the rest of the section, let us assume to simplify the problem that $Q, K, V$ are constant over time.
-The following paragraphs analyze Equation (\ref{eq:general_eq_sigma}), i.e., the evolution of the covariance matrix of $\mu$, highlighting a clustering phenomenon and characterizing the stationary points of the dynamics under two different assumptions—providing a general characterization remains an open problem.
+Under a commutation assumption on these matrices, we have the following classification of possible behaviors of $\Sigma$.